 - Poor night vision

 - Inability to drive at night due to starbursts, glare and haloes around lights

 - Loss of contrast perception

 - Double vision or ghosting that does not go away

 - Sensitivity to light (photophobia)

 Contact Us for a Free Initial Assessment & Advice from Our Specialist Eye Team

-We have a specialist eye injury team who deal with these cases regularly across the UK, bringing claims against laser eye surgery providers such as Optical Express, Ultralase, Optimax, Optegra and Accuvision.
+We have a specialist eye injury team who deal with these cases regularly across the UK, bringing claims against small private laser eye surgery providers as well as the large High Street chains.
 We understand the impact your personal injury may have had on your life and the lives of your loved ones, and we will fight to get you the maximum compensation you are owed.